ncatlab/nlab-content/pages/18126.md

 =--

-We now give a proof of the finitary case of the Tychonoff theorem using the [[closed-projection characterization of compactness]] from prop. \ref{ClosedProjectionCharacterizationOfCompactness}.
+We give a proof of the finitary case of the Tychonoff theorem using the [[closed-projection characterization of compactness]] from prop. \ref{ClosedProjectionCharacterizationOfCompactness}.
 This elementary proof generalizes fairly directly to an elementary proof of the general case: see [here](closed-projection+characterization+of+compactness#TychonoffTheorem).